 - Enroll in an alcohol education program

-If you have been arrested and charged with a DUI or DWI in Bryan or College Station, TX, schedule a free consultation with The Law Office of Shane Phelps, P.C. today.
+If you have been arrested and charged with a DUI or DWI in Bryan or College Station, TX, schedule a free consultation with Shane Phelps Law. today.
 With more 30 years of legal experience that includes time as a former prosecutor, having our attorney on your side can make a significant difference in your case.